Nuclear power in Australia: Opposition to nuclear power

 In December 2011, the sale of uranium to India was a contentious issue.
 MPs clashed over the issue and protesters were marched from Sydney's convention centre before Prime Minister Julia Gillard's motion to remove a party ban on uranium sales to India was narrowly supported 206 votes to 185.
 Long-time anti-nuclear campaigner Peter Garrett MP spoke against the motion.

 More than 400 people joined a "Lizard's Revenge march" to the Olympic Dam site in July 2012.
 The anti-nuclear activists, including Elder Kevin Buzzacott, protested against the mine expansion and the uranium industry.
 They say the company and the government have put short-term economic gain ahead of environmental and health concerns.
 Organiser Nectaria Calan said police harassed protesters, demanding identification and controlling access to and from their campsite.

 In March 2012, hundreds of anti-nuclear demonstrators converged on the Australian headquarters of global mining giants BHP Billiton and Rio Tinto.
 The 500-strong march through southern Melbourne called for an end to uranium mining in Australia, and included speeches and performances by representatives of the expatriate Japanese community as well as Australia's Indigenous communities, who are concerned about the effects of uranium mining near tribal lands.
 There were also events in Sydney.

 A site within Muckaty Station was being considered for Australia's low-level and intermediate-level radioactive waste storage and disposal facility.
 The plan was subject to a Federal Court challenge.
 The nomination of Muckaty was withdrawn in June 2014.

 Historically, many prospective Australian uranium mines have been constrained by active antinuclear opposition, but state governments have now approved mine development in Western Australia and Queensland.
 But it is unlikely that any new projects will enter active development until the market improves.
 As of 2013 uranium prices are very low.
 Cameco placed the Kintyre project on hold until market prices improve and Paladin has stated that its project proposals (Bigrlyi, Angela/Pamela, Manyingee, Oobagooma, and Valhalla/Skal) need higher uranium market prices before they can proceed.
 Toro wants to take the Wiluna proposal to the development phase, but has not been successful in attracting equity investors.
 When market prices go up again, so that mine development is justified, most projects would need at least five years to proceed to production.

 As of 2015, nuclear power remains opposed by a number of not-for-profit and environmental organizations, political parties and their members, renewable energy advocates, and anti-nuclear campaigners.
-There are several prominent Australians who have publicly expressed anti-nuclear views:
+There are a number of prominent Australians who have publicly expressed anti-nuclear views: